Another One Bites the Dust: Hollywood Records remixes

-The first official remix of "Another One Bites The Dust" was Phase 5's Long Dusted B-Boy Version, which was released on the Hollywood BASIC compilation BASIC Beats Sampler in early 1992.
-The remix featured a new rap verse by Money-B of Raw Fusion and contained many samples from other records including, but not limited to, "Flash" by Queen themselves, "The Breaks" by Kurtis Blow, "I Know You Got Soul" by Eric B. & Rakim, "Good Times" by Chic, "Hyperbolicsyllabicsesquedalymistic" by Isaac Hayes and "It's Too Funky in Here" by James Brown.
+The first official remix of "Another One Bites The Dust" was Phase 5's Long Dusted B-Boy version, which was released on the Hollywood BASIC compilation BASIC Beats Sampler in early 1992.
+The remix featured a new rap verse by Money-B of Raw Fusion and contained many samples from other records including, but not limited to, "Flash" by Queen themselves, "The Breaks" by Kurtis Blow, "I Know You Got Soul" by Eric B. & Rakim, "Good Times" by Chic and "It's Too Funky in Here" by James Brown.

 Dave Ogilvie edited the Phase 5 remix for inclusion on the April 1992 compilation BASIC Queen Bootlegs removing profanity from the rap verse and problematic samples due to copyright clearance.
 A separate remix by Onyx producer ChySkillz was due to appear featuring rap verses by Ice Cube, Hi-C and Manson.
 Ogilvie also recorded his own remix in sessions for the album, but did this not feature on the final track listing.
 All four versions have since leaked.

 Wyclef Jean remix

-In 1998, American rapper Wyclef Jean covered and remixed the song for the film Small Soldiers.
+In 1998, Haitian rapper Wyclef Jean covered and remixed the song alongside Queen for the film Small Soldiers.
 His version also features rap verses from Pras Michel and Free.
-The track also appears on Queen's compilation Greatest Hits III, released in 1999, and on Pras' debut album, Ghetto Supastar, released in 1998.
+The track also appears on Queen's compilation Greatest Hits III, and on Pras' debut album, Ghetto Supastar.

 Background

-It enjoyed the most success in the United Kingdom, where it entered the chart at number 5, two places higher than the original its highest chart position, going on to spend six weeks on the chart.
-It also reached the top 10 in Finland.
+The song enjoyed its greatest success in Queen's native United Kingdom, where it entered and peaked at number five on the UK Singles Chart, two places higher than the original, going on to spend six weeks on the chart.
+It also peaked within the top ten of the charts in Finland.
 It charted number 18, number 23, number 50 and number 62 in New Zealand, Austria, Sweden and France, respectively.
 The music video for this version was directed by Michel Gondry.

-The song became Pras' third United Kingdom Top 10 hit from his debut solo album Ghetto Supastar, following the title track and follow-up single Blue Angels.
+The song became Pras' third top ten hit in the United Kingdom from his debut solo album Ghetto Supastar, following the title track and follow-up single Blue Angels.
 However, Pras was not available for the filming of the video, and rapper Canibus recorded a new verse to take his place.
 This version was used only for the promotional video.